Destiny 2 post-release content: Plot

 Regrouping at the Tower, Ikora accompanies the Guardian back to Mercury, where she forces open the gateway to allow the Guardian to return to the Forest.
 Upon reaching Panoptes' lair, the Guardian fights through Panoptes' simulated legions, but is unable to damage the Vex Mind alone; Panoptes prepares to "delete" the Guardian from the Forest when Osiris himself arrives to aid the Guardian.
 Osiris is able to hold Panoptes at bay long enough for the Guardian to weaken and then destroy Panoptes, freeing Sagira and preventing the dark future from occurring.
 The Guardian and Osiris emerge from the gateway, where Ikora invites Osiris to return to the city.
 Osiris declines, and bids farewell to his former student and the Guardian before returning to the Infinite Forest.

-Following the defeat of Panoptes, Emperor Calus extends another invitation to travel to the Leviathan on Nessus, where the fireteam of Guardians venture deep into the Leviathan's core to confront Argos, Planetary Core, the Vex Mind which was responsible for the transformation of Nessus, who the Leviathan started to consume until Argos forced the intake to stop ("Leviathan: Eater of Worlds" raid lair).
-After destroying Argos, the Guardians are nearly consumed by the Leviathan's fiery inferno, but are saved by Calus, who once again offers a place by his side and more than just the power of the Light.
+Following the defeat of Panoptes, Emperor Calus extends another invitation to travel to the Leviathan on Nessus, where the fireteam of Guardians venture deep into the Leviathans core to confront Argos, Planetary Core, the Vex Mind which was responsible for the transformation of Nessus, which the Leviathan started to consume until Argos forced the intake to stop ("Leviathan: Eater of Worlds" raid lair).
+After destroying Argos, the Guardians are nearly consumed by the Leviathans fiery inferno, but are saved by Calus, who once again offers a place by his side and more than just the power of the Light.

+The events of Destiny 2: Warmind follow.